cavo789/blog/blog/2023/12/04/docker-ssl-encrypt/index.md

 )
 ```

-Update the `MY_PASSWORD` variable in both script to use yours.
+Update the `MY_PASSWORD` variable in both scripts to use yours.

 ## DOS scripts